 We urge you to consider the Federal Reserve Bank of Dallas when you begin your internship search.

 We offer a variety of summer, spring and fall internship programs for university students and recent graduates as business needs dictate in our Dallas, El Paso, Houston and San Antonio offices.

-In addition to acquiring on-the-job experience, summer interns interact with Bank President Richard Fisher in a question-and-answer session, participate in a field trip to the Bureau of Engraving and Printing in Fort Worth and have access to career counseling and guidance.
+In addition to acquiring on-the-job experience, summer interns interact with Bank President Rob Kaplan in a question-and-answer session, participate in a field trip to the Bureau of Engraving and Printing in Fort Worth and have access to career counseling and guidance.